Giant Resonances based on Unitarily Transformed Two-Nucleon plus Phenomenological Three-Nucleon Interactions: Formalism and ground-state properties

-The unitary correlation operator method (UCOM) and the similarity renormalization group (SRG) provide two different approaches for the generation of soft phase-shift equivalent two-body interactions.
+The UCOM and the SRG provide two different approaches for generating soft phase-shift equivalent two-body interactions.
 These two methods have already been discussed extensively (see \cite{Roth:2010bm} and refs. therein).
 Based on the Argonne V18 potential we will apply four different classes of unitarily transformed interactions in the following: UCOM(SRG), S-UCOM(SRG), SRG, and S-SRG which were introduced in \cite{Gunther:2010cs}.
 These transformed two-body interactions are supplemented by a simple three-body contact interaction

 with variable strength $\Cnnn$.
 The m-scheme matrix elements of the contact interaction can be evaluated on-the-fly, which is of great computational advantage.
 As single-particle basis the eigenstates of the harmonic oscillator are employed.
-For calculations beyond the mean-field level we have to introduce a regularization of the contact interaction which is achieved via a restriction of the total oscillator energy of the three-particle state: $(2 n_1+ l_1)+(2 n_2+ l_2)+(2 n_3+ l_3)\leq E_{3\max}$, where $n$ and $l$ are the principal and the angular momentum quantum numbers of the harmonic oscillator states, respectively \cite{Gunther:2010cs}.
+For calculations beyond the mean-field level we have to introduce a regularization of the contact interaction which is achieved by restricting the total oscillator energy of the three-particle state: $(2 n_1+ l_1)+(2 n_2+ l_2)+(2 n_3+ l_3)\leq E_{3\max}$, where $n$ and $l$ are the principal and the angular momentum quantum numbers of the harmonic oscillator states, respectively \cite{Gunther:2010cs}.